 Now, don’t get me wrong; I know patience is the key to experiencing anything fantastic.
 There are so many books that start slow, and eventually, lead up to the greatest books ever.
 And only after you have finished reading the book that you realize why it was so important to build the entire premise in the beginning.
 However, not many people stay up until the end.
 And that’s the reason why I totally rave about books that begin on a super interesting note and grabs the attention of the reader instantly.

 Anyway, so yeah, I was so intrigued by the book cover that I immediately started reading the book, and I didn’t stop.
 I kept on reading until my eyes hurt, and I realized that I was about to finish the book.
 When you are going through a reading slump, you feel like you cannot ever experience the euphoric feeling of getting sucked in a book ever again.
-So, I was exhilarated."There are so many books that start slow, and eventually, lead up to the greatest books ever."
-I agree with this!
+So, I was exhilarated.

 You start reading ‘Everything, Everything’ with some expectations and as the book approaches its end, you are just like – WAIT!
 WHAT IN THE CHRIST’S NAME IS THIS BOOK HEADED TO?